Evacuation Systems

 Guidelines for Developing Effective Evacuation Systems

-- Conduct a thorough risk assessment to identify potential hazards
+- Run a thorough risk assessment to figure out what hazards you’re dealing with

-- Ensure clear signage and unobstructed evacuation routes
+- Make sure signage is clear and evacuation routes are always unblocked

-- Include provisions for individuals with special needs
+- Include specific provisions for people with special needs

-- Leverage technology for real-time data and monitoring
+- Use technology for real-time monitoring and data collection where you can

 Conclusion